textpattern/textpattern.github.io/tags/page_url.md

 Other tags used: [article](/tags/article), [else](/tags/else), [if_variable](/tags/if_variable), [variable](/tags/variable).

 As an alternative, in the Advanced options of the Preferences panel, create a custom form type 'html' of type `mediatype="text/html"`.
-Then in the Forms panel, create a new form called 'most-recent' of this new 'html' type and make the following its contents:
+Then in the Forms panel, create a new form called 'latest' of this new 'html' type and make the following its contents:

 ``` html
 <txp:article limit="1">